| |

 i tell you, i would prefer, right at this moment, the heavy wool of

-suburban amnesia, the banality of living the life of a bougie-bunny
+suburban amnesia.
+The banality of living the life of a bougie-bunny

 obsessed with her nails, hair and lovers rather than the telling of